 On June 11, 2020, our board of directors authorized a share repurchase program, under which we may repurchase up to US\$10 million of the ADSs or our common shares over the next 12 months through June 10, 2021.
 We did not repurchase any ADSs under this share repurchase program.
-On September 15, 2022, our board of directors authorized a share repurchase program, under which we may repurchase up to US\$5 million worth our ordinary shares (including in the form of ADSs) over the next 12 months through September 14, 2023.
-As of December 31, 2022, we accumulatively repurchased approximately US\$0.3 million of ADSs under this share repurchase program.
+On September 15, 2022, our board of directors authorized a share repurchase program, or the 2022 Repurchase Plan, under which we may repurchase up to US\$5 million worth our common shares (including in the form of ADSs) over the next 12 months through September 14, 2023.
+In addition, our board of directors extended the 2022 Repurchase Plan and also authorized a share repurchase program, or the 2023 Repurchase Plan, under which we may repurchase up to US\$5 million worth our common shares (including in the form of ADSs) until December 31, 2024.
+As of December 31, 2023, we accumulatively repurchased approximately US\$0.8 million of ADSs under the 2022 Repurchase Plan and 2023 Repurchase Plan.
 Although our board of directors has authorized this program, we are not obligated to purchase any specific dollar amount or to acquire any specific number of shares.
 The timing and amount of repurchases, if any, will depend upon several factors, including market, business conditions, the trading price of the ADSs or our common shares and the nature of other investment opportunities.
 Our share repurchase program could affect the price of the ADSs and increase volatility and may be suspended or terminated at any time, which may result in a decrease in the trading price of the ADSs.
 For example, the existence of a share repurchase program could cause the price of the ADSs to be higher than it would be in the absence of such a program and could potentially reduce the market liquidity for the ADSs.
 Additionally, our share repurchase program could diminish our cash reserves, which may impact our ability to finance future growth and to pursue possible future strategic opportunities.
-There can be no assurance that any share repurchase swill enhance shareholder value because the market price of the ADSs or our common shares may decline below the levels at which we determine to repurchase the ADSs or our common shares.
-Although our share repurchase program is intended to enhance long-term shareholder value, there is no assurance that it will do so and short-term share price fluctuat
+There can be no assurance that any share repurchases will enhance shareholder value because the market price of the ADSs or our common shares may decline below the levels at which we determine to repurchase the ADSs or our common shares.
+Although our share repurchase program is intended to enhance long-term shareholder value, there is no assurance that it will do so and short-term share price fluctuations could reduce the program's effectiveness.